-- 1. The Business Case Template which requires state agencies to provide a narrative comparison of business solution costs and project benefits based on a business case analysis process; - 2.
+- The Business Case Template which requires state agencies to provide a narrative comparison of business solution costs and project benefits based on a business case analysis process; - 2.
 The Business Case Workbook which requires state agencies to provide quantified estimates of business solution costs, project benefits, and return on investment; and - 3.
 The Statewide Impact Analysis Template which requires state agencies to provide information necessary for assessment of the project's impact on the use of information technology resources across Texas.
+This only applies to agencies by agencies with "additional monitoring" assignment from SAO as described in Texas Government Code, Section 2361.258.